Monsanto shareholders back Bayer deal, CEO hopeful of U.S. approval

 Grant said he has not met with Trump or any of his transition team and did not elaborate on how the company was working to secure the deal.

-The acquisition came after a string of large mergers that have roiled the agribusiness sector in the last year or so, including ChemChina's purchase of Swiss chemicals company Syngenta AG (SYNN.S) and a merger of Dow Chemical (DOW.N) and DuPont (DD.N).
+The acquisition came after a string of large mergers that have roiled the agribusiness sector in the last year or so, including ChemChina's purchase of Swiss chemicals company Syngenta AG and a merger of Dow Chemical and DuPont.

 DuPont's chief executive, Ed Breen, said last week the incoming Trump administration is not likely to have an impact on his company's merger with Dow Chemical.